cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

 resources you have _allocated_ to clients, not the _current_ utilization of nodes.

-  Exactly what needs to be monitored depends on how node's have been partioned.
+  Exactly what needs to be monitored depends on how node's have been partitioned.
-For example, if nodes are set aside for "production", "staging", and "development", then allocations need to be monitored for all three seperately.
+For example, if nodes are set aside for "production", "staging", and "development", then allocations need to be monitored for all three separately.
 This is easier if projects are aligned with nodes, ie if there are "development" nodes then there is a "development" project for deploying to those nodes, enforced via a project level node selector.